richardcalahan/exportr/README.md

 ### License

-Exportr &copy; 2012 by Richard Calahan and contributors at [All Day Everyday](http://alldayeveryday.com).
+Exportr &copy; 2012 by Richard Calahan and contributors at [All Day Every Day](http://alldayeveryday.com).
 It is licensed under the MIT license.
 See the include LICENSE file for details.